Adarsh20082006/Jobby-app/README.md

-# Creating the README.md content for the Jobby App project

-readme_content = """
 # 📘 Jobby App

-A fully functional job search web application built with **React**, **React Router**, and **REST APIs**.
+A fully responsive job search web application built with **React**, **React Router**, and **REST APIs**.
 It allows users to search and apply for jobs, view company details, and filter jobs based on employment type, salary, and keywords.

 ---